jssprz/priority-queues/README.md

 SORT_MIN_POW_2         15
 SORT_MAX_POW_2         21
 ```
-The value of the options can be changed using using
+The value of the options can be changed using
 ```
 cmake-gui
 ````